anshlabs716/anshlabs716/README.md

 * 🌐 Learn more about networking
 * 🛠️ Improve software design
 * 🤝 Become more involved in FOSS
-* 💻 Build better projects
+* 💻 Become better at systems programming
-* 🧩 Understand systems instead of just using them
+* 🤖 Learn more about AI

-## 🚀 Long-Term
+## 🚀 Long-Term Goals

-I don't need to become the "best programmer."
+I don't need to be the "best programmer."

-I just want to become good enough to build software I'm genuinely proud of.
+I just want to become **good enough to build software I'm proud of**.

 ```text
       Keep learning